 Safety and Security

-We’re doubling down on our efforts to enhance your safety and security.
-RTD continues to add police officers, increase patrols across the system, and upgrade cameras and lighting at facilities to improve safety and surveillance.
+We’re doubling down on our efforts to enhance your personal safety and security.
+RTD continues to add police officers, increase patrols, and upgrade cameras and lighting at facilities to improve safety and surveillance.
 Our recently enhanced and real-time reporting tools, such as live look-in cameras on vehicles and the Transit Watch smartphone app, make it easier for RTD to quickly respond.

-Here's how the agency is making transit safer for you.
+Here's how we're making transit safer for you.

 Transit Watch: See.
 Say.
 Solve.